rajesh-lab/MultivariateDiffusionModels/readme.md

 This command will install the MDM source code as a python package.

 We use [Weights and Biases](https://wandb.ai/site) for monitoring experiments.
-To start, first create an account on WandB and enter you API key locally.
+To start, first create an account on WandB and enter your API key locally.

 __Note__: This codebase relies on pytorch lightning.